 Loudoun County government published a press release Friday reminding residents and businesses that “glass food and beverage containers continue to be recycled in the county.”

-Recycling collectors who receive a permit from the county to operate as “major” collectors are required to collect glass containers for recycling, along with cardboard and paperboard, steel or tin cans, aluminum cans, newspapers and magazines, plastic beverage and
+Recycling collectors who receive a permit from the county to operate as “major” collectors are required to collect glass containers for recycling, along with cardboard and paperboard, steel or tin cans, aluminum cans, newspapers and magazines, plastic beverage and detergent containers and yard waste.

 County Chairwoman Phyllis J. Randall (D-At Large) first raised concerns in October that, while Loudouners were putting recyclables into the county’s single-stream recycling program as they should, the glass items were contaminating other recyclables, such as when broken glass becomes embedded in cardboard.
 Some residents have worried that means those recyclables could end up in a landfill.